cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-recovery.md

 1. You can now sign in without a second authentication factor.
    - If your organization enforces 2FA, enable it upon signing in.

-Once you've set up a new authenticator, you can turn on 2FA again.
+Once you've set up a new authenticator, you can turn on 2FA again.<!--Add link to instruction-->

 #### Turn Off 2FA for a User